This post may contain affiliate links. Read my disclosure policy.

 - Keep the dough cold until you’re ready to use it.
 Gluten-free dough can often be more delicate than dough made with wheat flour.
 To help with rolling it out, keep the gluten-free crescent roll dough in the fridge until you are ready to use it.

-- Use store-bought dough.
+- Use store-bought dough in a pinch.
 While I truly recommend making my recipe for homemade crescent rolls dough, if you’re short on time you can use store-bought gluten-free dough.
 You can usually find this in the gluten-free freezer section of stores like Whole Foods.
 If you buy frozen dough, defrost it according to the package directions before using it.

 - Bring the cream cheese to room temperature.
 Bringing the cream cheese to room temperature before making the filling will help when you spread it on top of the dough – softer cheese won’t tear the dough.